billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 **Ring 1**: Initialize databases and runtime configuration (requires Kubernetes cluster)
 - Would create platform-specific database schemas and configurations
-- Currently not used in this setup - databases created manually instead

 ## Troubleshooting